Model Theory of Generic Vector Space Endomorphisms II: Introduction

 \textbf{Acknowledgment.} The author would like to thank Christian d'Elbée for reading an earlier draft of this paper and for providing valuable feedback and suggestions.
-The author would also like to thank Philipp Hieronymi for general support.
+The author would also like to thank Philipp Hieronymi for some suggestions and general support.